make visible: qUEENSLAND

 In consultation with Queensland Museum staff, key project outcomes at Queensland Museum to date include:

-• Increased visibility of LGBTQI+ communities.
+Increased visibility of queer communities.

-• Increased support to LGBTQI+ communities.
+Increased support to queer communities.

-• Queensland Museum and the wider Queensland Museum Network joined the Safe Space Alliance, committing to being safe spaces for LGBTQI+ communities.
+Queensland Museum and the wider Queensland Museum Network joined the Safe Space Alliance, committing to being safe spaces for queer communities.

 University of Southern Queensland